fomightez/cluster_analysis-binder/README.md

 # cluster_analysis-binder
-Demonstrating various clustering algorithms in Python, all provided in and actively useable form via MyBinder.org.
+Demonstrating various clustering algorithms and associated visualizations in Python, all provided in and actively useable form via MyBinder.org.

 --------------------------